 What impact might inflation have on a life insurance policy?

 Simply put, if the cost of everyday goods and services go up over time, but the sum assured of your life insurance policy remains the same (is on a ‘level term’ basis): then its value in real terms may erode over time.
-For example, the amount of ‘stuff’ that £100,000 can buy you in 2022 may well not buy you the same amount of ‘stuff’ in 2042!
+For example, the amount of ‘stuff’ that £100,000 can buy you now may well not buy you the same amount of ‘stuff’ in 2042!

 However, there are ways to protect the value of your level term life insurance policy pay-out over the course of time - with one of the most popular options being to add ‘Indexation’ to the policy.